Best Easy London Broil

 • Cover, and place in the fridge for 3 hours.
 (If you are in a pinch 30 minutes minimum)

-• Remove steak from the fridge and let come to room temp (this should take about 20 minutes.)
+• Remove steak from the fridge, rinse the marinate off the meat and pat it dry.
+Season the meat with salt and pepper and let come to room temp (this should take about 20 minutes.)

 • Preheat oven broiler to 500 degrees F (broiler on high.)